Posts Tagged ‘Alternate History’

 “And nobody ever found out?
 Henry said, aghast.

 “Arthur made sure nothing turned up.”
-Fred then dropped his cigarette and stomped it out.
+Roger then dropped his cigarette and stomped it out.

 “How do you know he didn’t kill anyone else?”
 Henry asked angrily.
 “There could be someone else out there just like me with relation that ran across this maniac and maybe got killed and the family never knew!”